 A new report, published online this week in the journal Nature Genetics, shows that a DNA variation previously associated with Crohn’s disease may be one of the genetic risk factors for atopic dermatitis.

 Researchers analyzed the genetic data of more than 3,500 people with atopic dermatitis and more than 4,900 controls from Germany, Poland and the Czech Republic.
-Their results showed that compared to people with two Cs at rs7927894, those with one T have 1.16 times the odds of having atopic dermatitis, while those with two Ts have 1.47 times increased odds.
+Their results showed that compared people with two Cs at a specific SNP, to those with one T have 1.16 times higher odds of having atopic dermatitis, while those with two Ts have 1.47 times increased odds.

-The researchers estimate that 13% of the population with European ancestry has two Ts at rs7927894.
+The researchers estimate that 13% of the population with European ancestry has two Ts at this SNP.